Bounties-Network/StandardBounties/docs/standardSchemas.md

     ],
     categories: // an array of strings, representing the categories of tasks which are being requested
     created: // the timestamp in seconds when the bounty was created
+    tokenSymbol: // the symbol for the token which the bounty pays out
+    tokenAddress: // the address for the token which the bounty pays out (0x0 if ETH)

     // ------- add optional fields here -------
+    sourceFileName: // A string representing the name of the file
+    sourceFileHash: // The IPFS hash of the file associated with the bounty
+    sourceDirectoryHash: // The IPFS hash of the directory which can be used to access the file
     webReferenceURL: // The link to a relevant web reference (ie github issue) },
   meta: {